 cardinality

 The cardinality() function returns the number of base elements in the target array.
-If the target array is a nested array, it returns the sum of the number of base elements in all non-empty subarrays.
+If the target array is a nested array, it returns the sum of the number of base elements in all its non-empty subarrays.
 Syntax:

 cardinality(arr1)